 Things You'll Need

-Ceramic tiles come in many sizes and 12 by 12 inch ceramic tiles add a durable and attractive appearance to a room.
+Ceramic tiles come in many sizes and 12 by 12 inch ceramic tiles add a durable and attractive appearance to a bathroom or kitchen.
 Normally tiles of this sort are used for flooring and are suitable for almost any room.
 However, before you head off to the building supply store to select and buy your tiles, stop and take some careful measurements.
 You'll avoid the inconvenience or expense of buying too much or too little tile and ensure you don't end up buying tiles with a different lot number which may have a slightly different color.

 Measure the length and width of the room.
 If you have not removed baseboards or molding add a half-inch to each measurement.
 Multiply the length times the width to find the square footage.